Elayne Smith

 My decision to become a therapist wasn’t just about serving others—it was also about making sense of my own life.
 From the beginning, I knew this calling was personal.
 I’ve spent years doing the difficult, tender work of facing my own story—especially my early experiences—so I could show up as someone grounded, whole, and free.
 I believe deeply that doing my own healing is a sacred part of being able to support others in theirs.

 My clinical foundation rests on well-established, evidence-based models rooted in family systems, attachment, trauma, intergenerational patterns, and somatic psychotherapy.
-I rely on these approaches not just because they’re research-backed, but because I have had the experience—time and time again—that they help people create real, lasting change.
+I rely on these approaches not just because they’re research-backed, but because I have had the experience—time and time again—that they help people create real, integrated, and lasting change.

 Alongside my work with clients, I’ve also poured my energy into supporting other therapists.
 I’ve always been drawn to the process of what it means to become a therapist—how much growth, vulnerability, and inner work it requires.
 Over the past ten years, I’ve developed a framework called The Parallel Process™ (trademark pending), designed to help therapists thrive.
 It’s a model that provides the structure, clarity, and support we all need to grow into the most authentic and effective versions of ourselves—in service to our clients, our craft, our growth, and our calling.

-It includes the important process of Person of the Therapist or Self of the Therapist work.
+It includes the important process of Person-of-the-Therapist or Self-of-the-Therapist work.
 As therapy is fundamentally a human-to-human encounter, we must also engage in our own process of exploration, processing, and organizing our lived experiences.
 We must be mindful of mitigating the impact our own ‘stuff’ could have on the client’s experience.

-If you’re a person longing for your next phase of growth, someone tired of holding everything together alone, or you choose to live in a helping or healing role – I’m here for that.
-Whether you’re burned out, at a crossroads, or just feeling that quiet pull toward something more meaningful, we can explore what healing and expansion look like for you now.
+If you’re a person longing for your next phase of growth, someone tired of holding everything together alone, or you choose to live in a helping or healing role – I’m here for you Whether you’re burned out, at a crossroads, or just feeling that quiet pull toward something more meaningful, we can explore what healing and expansion look like for you now.

 Originally from England, I moved to the U.S. over 16 years ago to build a life with my (now retired) military husband.
-We have three very precious children who challenge and inspire me every day to live with more honesty, presence, and purpose.
+We have three precious children who challenge and inspire me every day to live with more honesty, presence, and vulnerability.
 They are a daily reminder of why I do this work—and why breaking cycles, showing up with love, and healing from the inside out matter so deeply.

-.To schedule a free consultation with me, please call (703) 878-3290 or click here
+To schedule a free phone consultation with me and see if we might be a good fit, please call (703) 878-3290 or click here